-The last week of the term has an altered schedule to accommodate final assessment activities.
+Final exams occur after the completion of required hours of instructional have been completed, and occur on a different day and time schedule.
 A student who has three or more final assessment activities scheduled for the same day may request a change of date for one or more activity through the Office of Academic Affairs.